Robust, partially alive particle Metropolis-Hastings via the Frankenfilter: Introduction

 The usual collection of particle filters, including the bootstrap filter \cite[]{GSS1993} and the auxiliary particle filter \cite[]{PittShep1999} fix the number of particles (simulations) from one observation time, $t_{i-1}$ to the next, $t_i$.
-Thus, in the scenario where the conditional likelihood for a simulation can be $0$, it is possible that the conditional likelihood of each of the particles is also $0$; in this case, none of the particles at time $t_{i}$ can be resampled, and the particle filter `dies out'.
+Thus, when $f(y_i|X_{t_i}=x)=0$ is possible, the conditional likelihood of every particle could be $0$; in this case, none of the particles at time $t_{i}$ can be resampled, and the particle filter `dies out'.
 Consequently, it is not possible to estimate the filtering distribution and, within a particle MCMC or SMC$^2$ scheme, the estimate of the likelihood is $0$.

 When a traditional particle filter is used within particle Metropolis--Hastings, the ideal number of particles can vary from one parameter value to another; for example, a parameter value that fits less well with the data than the posterior mode, will lead to simulations from the prior of the process that fit less well with the data, and this can lead to more Monte Carlo variability in the estimate of the log likelihood for that particular simulation.
-Since in real scenarios (nearly) all models are wrong, even for the posterior modal parameter value, a few outlying process values or outlying observations could suggest an ideal number of particles for the related inter-observation intervals that is much larger than is required for the rest of the intervals.
+Since in real scenarios (nearly) all models are wrong, even for the posterior modal parameter value, a few outlying process values or outlying observations could suggest an ideal number of particles for the related inter-observation intervals that is much larger than is required for the remainder of the intervals.
 All of these points have motivated the development of the alive particle filter.

 \textbf{Notation and simplification}.
-We suppress the dependence on the parameter, $\theta$, from the notation.
-Also, in Sections 1-3, purely to simplify the presentation, we assume integer observation times ($t=1,2,\dots,T$) and that the transition kernel and observation process are time homogeneous.
-Here and throughout, we denote the prior for the hidden process at time $0$ by $p_0(\cdot)$, and the one step transition kernel from time $t-1$ to time $t$, conditional on $X_{t-1}=x$, by $p(\cdot|x)$.
-The likelihood for the data conditional on $\theta$ becomes $P(y_{1:T})$
+We suppress dependence on the parameter, $\theta$, from the notation.
+In Sections 1-3, purely to simplify the presentation, we assume integer observation times ($t_i=i$, $i=1,\dots,n$; $t_n=n=T$) and that the transition kernel and observation process are time homogeneous.
+Here and throughout, $p_0(\cdot)$ denotes the prior for the hidden process at time $0$, and the one step transition kernel from time $t-1$ to time $t$, conditional on $X_{t-1}=x$, is $p(\cdot|x)$.
+The likelihood for $\theta$ becomes $P(y_{1:T})$.